On the probability of generating invariably a finite simple group: Groups of Lie type of large rank

 \begin{proof} The last part follows from the first, Lemma \ref{equivalence_inv_gen_tildas} and $G=R^+\cup R^-$.
-We now prove the first.
+We now prove the first statement.
 For $q$ fixed, we proved a stronger statement in Theorem \ref{symplectic_q_even_1_on_a_two_space}.
 Next we deal with large $q$.
 By Theorem \ref{almost_all_elements_regular_semisimple}, the proportion of regular semisimple elements in $G$ is $1-O(1/q)$.
 If a regular semisimple element $g$ fixes a nondegenerate hyperplane $W$, then the maximal torus of $g$ is contained in the stabilizer of $W$.
-By Theorem \ref{correspondence_tori_weyl_group}, we deduce that the proportion of elements belonging to $R^\pm$ is equal to $O(1/q)$ plus the proportion of elements of $W(B_m)$ with product of sign $\pm$, which is $1/2$. \end{proof}
+As in the proof of Lemma \ref{orthogonal_odd_|A|_at_least_2}, we deduce that the proportion of elements belonging to $R^\varepsilon$ is equal to $O(1/q)$ plus the proportion of elements of $W(B_m)$ with product of sign $\varepsilon$, which is $1/2$. \end{proof}